Aayushi0x9/clockapp_Exam/README.md

 ## Features

-### Analog Clock
+### Timer Clock
-- A classic analog clock with hour, minute, and second hands.
+- A classic Timer Clock with hour, minute, and second hands.
 - Elegant design to enhance the visual appeal.

 ### Stopwatch